 On March 30, 2007, Charter Realty completed the acquisition of Méga Centre for an aggregate cash purchase price of \$36.7 million (before closing costs), subject to customary closing adjustments.
-The estimated going-in yield for this acquisition on an unlevered basis was expected to be approximately 8.12% before closing costs(1).
-The Méga Centre acquisition was financed with a standard first mortgage loan and advances under the Bridge Facilities.
-The amounts outstanding under the Bridge Facilities were repaid in the third quarter of 2007.
-The standard first mortgage loan is in the amount of \$27.5 million and is secured by the property.
-The loan is for a 10-year term and is interest-only for the first two years.
-Thereafter, the loan will amortize over a 30-year term.
-The loan bears interest at a rate of 5.32%.
-The terms of the first mortgage financing required that \$525,000 be deposited with the first mortgage lender to cover future capital expenditures on the property.
-During the year ended December 31, 2007, \$55,995 has been released and reimbursed back to the REIT as a result of the REIT completing some of the required capital expenditures.
-As well, interest income of \$12,470 has been earned on the funds.
+The Méga Centre acquisition was financed with a first mortgage loan and advances under the CAB Facility and a bridge facility provided by KingSett Capital.
+The amounts outstanding under these facilities were repaid in the third quarter of 2007.
+The first mortgage loan is in the amount of \$27.5 million and is secured by the property.
+The loan was for a 10-year term and interest only for the first two years.
+Thereafter, the loan amortizes over a 30-year period.
+The loan bears interest at a rate of 5.32% per annum.
+The terms of the first mortgage loan required that \$525,000 be deposited with the first mortgage lender to cover capital expenditures on the property.
+During the year ended December 31, 2008, \$72,539 was released and reimbursed back to the REIT as a result of the REIT completing some of the required capital expenditures.
+As well, interest income of \$13,894 was earned on the deposited funds.
+It is expected that the balance of the deposited funds will be released and reimbursed back to the REIT in 2009.

-Formation of the REIT
+Formation and Capitalization of the REIT

 On May 10, 2007, Charter Realty completed the Arrangement pursuant to which Charter Realty converted into the REIT.
-Pursuant to the Arrangement, Charter Realty's outstanding shares and options were consolidated on a 10-for-one basis and exchanged for Units and Unit options.
+Pursuant to the Arrangement, Charter Realty's outstanding shares and options were consolidated on a 10-forone basis and exchanged for Units and Unit options.